1,000,000 free RPC requestsJust a wallet, via x402.

 The identity precedent matters too.
 ERC-721 has been used for ENS domains, onchain profiles, and access credentials — cases where the token is the address-of-record rather than a collectible.
 That’s exactly how the Identity Registry uses it.

 ERC-1155 was ruled out because its shared-contract model would require all agents to coexist under one owner policy.
-Soulbound tokens were ruled out because legitimate ownership transfers — a team offboarding an agent, an acquirer inheriting a deployed agent’s history — need to be possible.
+Soulbound tokens were ruled out because legitimate ownership transfers happen: a team offboarding an agent, an acquirer inheriting a deployed agent’s history.

 Updating metadata over an agent’s lifetime

 Agents aren’t static.
-Endpoints change, descriptions get revised.
-The Identity Registry lets the owner of a tokenId call setTokenURI(uint256 tokenId, string newURI) to update the metadata pointer.
+Services change, descriptions get revised.
+The Identity Registry lets the owner call setAgentURI(uint256 agentId, string newURI) to update the metadata pointer.

-When that call goes through, the contract emits a MetadataUpdate event (defined by EIP-4906, the standard metadata-update extension for ERC-721).
-Indexers rebuild the agent’s cached metadata from the new URI.
-The previous URI is gone from the “current state” view, but it’s not gone from the chain — the full event log still contains every URI the agent has ever pointed at, in order.
+The previous URI doesn’t disappear from the chain.
+The full event log still contains every URI the agent has ever pointed at, in order.
 Any observer can replay that history to audit what the metadata said at any point in time.

-The implication for trust: if a hostile actor gains ownership of a tokenId, they can point the tokenURI at a fabricated metadata file.
-The agent’s reputation and validation history are still keyed to the tokenId and can’t be altered, but the name and endpoints visible in the metadata are now under the new owner’s control.
-Clients who want to pin to a known-good metadata state can store the content hash of a version they trust and verify future metadata against it.
+The implication for trust: if a hostile actor gains ownership of an agentId, they can point the agentURI at a fabricated metadata file.
+The agent’s reputation and validation history are still keyed to the agentId and can’t be altered, and the on-chain agentWallet is auto-cleared on transfer, so the new owner can’t sign as the agent until they authorize a fresh wallet.
+But the name and services in the off-chain metadata are now under the new owner’s control.
+Clients that want to pin to a known-good state can store the content hash of a version they trust and verify future metadata against it.
 IPFS-hosted files handle this cleanly because the URL is the hash.

 Common failure modes

 Metadata URI returns 404.
-The onchain identity is intact, but the agent’s name, description, and endpoints are unavailable to any consumer that fetches the URI.
-This explorer shows “metadata unavailable” rather than an error, but the agent still appears in search results and its reputation and validation records are still visible.
-Using IPFS or Arweave avoids this failure mode.
+The on-chain identity is intact, but the agent’s name, description, and services aren’t available to any consumer that fetches the URI.
+This explorer shows “metadata unavailable” rather than erroring out, and the agent still appears in search results with its reputation and validation records visible.
+IPFS or Arweave avoids this failure mode.

 Where to go next